andraskindler/andraskindler.github.io/_posts/2015-02-27-keeping_up_with_android_development.md

 YouTube is a great source of content about Android development, and about software development in general.
 Google's [Android Developers](https://www.youtube.com/channel/UCVHFbqXqoYvEWM1Ddxl0QDg) channel is a must-follow with the DevBytes series, and the recent Android Performance Patterns videos.
 [Google developers](https://www.youtube.com/user/GoogleDevelopers) and [Square Engineering](https://www.youtube.com/user/SquareEngineering) are  good additions to the list, both have some great talks about Android, although not solely featuring the mobile OS.

 ### Blogs and sites
 There are a lot of noteworthy blogs about Android development, like [Google's official blog](http://android-developers.blogspot.com), [Square's Corner](http://corner.squareup.com/), [Android UI/UX](androiduiux.com), [Dan Lew's blog](http://blog.danlew.net/), the [Square Island blog](http://blog.sqisland.com/), [Styling Android](https://blog.stylingandroid.com/) and [Grokking Android](http://www.grokkingandroid.com/), just to mention a few.
-You can follow them via RSS feeds or the authors' Twitter account, or simply by subscribing to [AndroidWeekly](androidweekly.net), a newsletter which delivers relevant articles to your mailbox on a weekly basis.
+You can follow them via RSS feeds or the authors' Twitter account, or simply by subscribing to [AndroidWeekly](androidweekly.net), a newsletter which delivers relevant articles to your mailbox on a weekly basis (also a good way of getting to know the latest libraries).
 You might want to check out the [androiddev](reddit.com/r/androiddev) subreddit from time to time, offering excellent posts and conversations.

 Read news sites frequently, it is important to stay updated with what's happening in the device/app segment as well.
 Also, seeing all those screenshots about manufacturer UI customisations will make you appreciate stock Android even more.